tchoi8/handmadecomputer/Dumpling/readme.md

 "Not really..."

-Even if it did make sense, the *1 Bit Computer* doesn't quite explain how your laptop or smartphone actually work.
+Building the *1 Bit Computer* doesn't yet show us how your laptop or smartphone actually work.
 Instead, it demonstrates how binary numbers and boolean logic can be configured to create more complex components.
 On their own these components aren't capable of computing in anything particularly useful, but a computer is said to be [*turing complete*](https://en.wikipedia.org/wiki/Turing_completeness) if it includes *all* of them, at which point it has the extraordinary ability to carry out *any* possible computation.

 But how do we get from adding 2 bits together to a system you might be more familiar with?
 Modern computers are very powerful and can compute millions or billions of bits of information in a fraction of a second, far more than our *1 Bit Computer*.
 You can still build one of these by assembling the proper hardware and installing the operating system.
 With some help from the [internet](https://pcpartpicker.com/), or an experienced friend, everyone can buy a CPU, graphics card, RAM and build their own computer.
 It's simply become increasingly rare for people to do so because pre-assembled laptops, desktops, and mobile computers are now readily accessible.